NSW

 1. Submit your Application

-INITIAL REGISTRATION | REREGISTRATION
+INITIAL REGISTRATION or REREGISTRATION

 2. Choose your required Key Learning Areas